Elijah-1994/modelling-airbnbs-property-listing-dataset/README.md

 <ins>__beat the baseline classification model__<ins>

-The performance of the baseline model can be improved by using different models provided by SKlearn.
+The performance of the baseline model can be improved by using different models provided by sklearn.
 This is done by using the classification versions of the decision trees, random forest and gradient boosting model algorithms.
 The __evaluate_all_models__ function calls the __tune_classification_model_hyperparameters__ function for each model sequentially and returns the best model, hyperparameters and performance metrics and the __save_model__ function saves this data accordingly.

 &nbsp;